RatnadipDas/react-hooks/README.md

 export default App;
 ```

 But the problem is `useEffect` Hook with `themeStyle` will also run every time the `App` component re-renders because of the change of the reference of the `themeStyle`.
-To make sure that we only `console.log` message `"Theme has changed!"` when the actual value of the  `themeStyle` changes, not the reference, we can wrap the `themeStyle` inside `useMemo` Hook with `dark` inside the dependency array.
+To make sure that we only `console.log` message `"Theme has changed!"` when the actual value of the  `themeStyle` changes, not the reference, we can wrap the `themeStyle` inside the `useMemo` Hook with `dark` inside the dependency array.

 ```tsx
 import { useEffect, useMemo, useState } from "react";